-This week Allan McDougall Solicitors settled a personal injury claim where the pre-medical offer made just before Christmas last year was £1,300.
+Allan McDougall Solicitors settled a personal injury claim where the pre-medical offer made just before Christmas last year was £1,300.
 However, with medical evidence the claim has now settled for £8,800.

 This case was a road traffic accident, in which the passenger of a taxi involved in a crash suffered a neck and back injury and shock.